gtk-rs/gtk4-rs/book/src/introduction.md

  - Sensible dependency management
  - Excellent third party libraries, which benefit from the same points as mentioned above

+The `gtk-rs` project provides bindings to many GTK-related libraries which we will be using throughout this book.

 ## Who this book is for